RigidBit/www2png/README.md

 - pruner.py
 - uwsgi.py

 You can use any service manager, but `systemd` is recommended.
-See `README_SERVICES.md` for a basic template.
+See `README_SERVICES.md` for a basic configuration examples.